joncarter1/aws_wiz/docs/quotas.md

 # AWS EC2 GPU & Accelerator Service Quotas

 This document lists the primary quota buckets for GPU and specialized ML instances.
-Use `tools/quota_check.py` to see your live limits.
+Use `awiz quota-check` to see your live limits.

 | Quota Type | Exact Quota Name                              | Code       | Included Instance Families |
 |:-----------|:----------------------------------------------|:-----------|:---------------------------|